scaffdog/scaffdog/packages/scaffdog/README.md

 ```
 ````

 The `Variables` section is special and is not output to a file.
-The `Variables` section is special and is not output to a file.
 The key-value (`key: value`) list allows you to declare variables that can be used in common templates.

 This is useful for processing input values that are commonly used in templates.